50+ Silent Auction Items You Can Get for Free for Your Next Fundraiser

 17. Zoo Memberships

 Offering an annual membership to the local zoo or aquarium can be a great item to offer at your silent auction.
+It’s a gift that keeps on giving as there are so many things to enjoy at the destination.
 You can get these by partnering with local organizations who will be happy to donate an annual membership (with various tiers) to your auction in exchange for being mentioned as a sponsor.
 If your nonprofit organization already offers such attractions, you can provide bidders with access to your own institution.

 Other great memberships include memberships to museums, national parks, theaters, concert halls, or amusement parks.
 Just consider your guests’ interests and the types of organizations in your area you can partner with.